 Livegrade is an on-set color grading software for the camera department.
 In order to maintain and communicate the DP’s creative intent on the film set you can create and adjust looks with Livegrade fast and efficiently.
 The created look metadata can enable benefits downwards in post production, for instance during dailies creation and VFX.

 For graded dailies creation, looks created in Livegrade can easily be transferred to Silverstack Lab.
 The provided looks act as a starting point for rendering dailies from camera original raw data into multiple formats.

 Livegrade and Silverstack Lab just added new color grading nodes and the option to adjust the intensity of grading nodes, so that color grading in Livegrade and Silverstack Lab gets boosts in speed, precision, and flexibility.

-Please Note: The new nodes (and the amount slider) are available in the current beta versions of Livegrade Pro, Livegrade Studio and Silverstack Lab in the following grading modes: CDL Advanced, ACES CDL Advanced, Amira Compatible, ARRI CAP Compatible, Varicam Compatible, Freestyle and Freestyle ACES.
+Please Note: The new nodes (and the amount slider) are available in the current versions of Livegrade Pro, Livegrade Studio and Silverstack Lab in the following grading modes: CDL Advanced, ACES CDL Advanced, Amira Compatible, ARRI CAP Compatible, Varicam Compatible, Freestyle and Freestyle ACES.